SBCV celebrates 25 years of church planting at annual homecoming

 Following Monday’s pastors’ conference, the Tuesday proceedings drew 79 guests and 254 messengers for the state convention’s annual gathering.

-“The highlight of our annual meeting was hearing reports of increased giving to the Cooperative Program, a 96% increase in baptisms over the past two years, and 41 new churches in the state convention this year: 28 plants, five replants, and eight new affiliations through our Send Ohio partnership,” Westbrook said.
+“The highlight of our annual meeting was hearing reports of increased giving to the Cooperative Program, a 96% increase in baptisms over the past two years, and 41 new churches in the state convention this year: 28 plants, five replants and eight new affiliations through our Send Ohio partnership,” Westbrook said.

-The worship team from Lifepoint Church in Mount Vernon, Ohio, led messengers in worship and all but one speaker was from an SCBO church or entity.
+The worship team from Lifepoint Church in Mount Vernon, Ohio, led messengers in worship, and all but one speaker was from an SCBO church or entity.

-Disaster Relief Director John Heading reported Ohio DR deployed 15 times outside Ohio and seven times inside Ohio between January and September involving 30 teams, 68 gospel conversations, 34 Bibles given and six professions of faith.
+Disaster Relief (DR) Director John Heading reported Ohio DR deployed 15 times outside Ohio and seven times inside Ohio between January and September involving 30 teams, 68 gospel conversations, 34 Bibles given and six professions of faith.

 Then came late summer rain and windstorms — hurricanes — up and down the East Coast.
 Volunteers on 42 Ohio teams deployed 27 times by the end of October.